-Rick Eden is a senior analyst at the RAND Corporation, where he has conducted and published research in a wide range of policy areas.
-He serves as RAND's associate director of Research Quality Assurance and is a member of RAND's Institutional Review Board for human subjects research.
-He is also a professor at the Pardee RAND Graduate School.
+Rick Eden is a senior international/defense researcher at the RAND Corporation, where he has conducted and published research in a wide range of policy areas.
+He also serves as RAND's associate director of Research Quality Assurance and is an adjunct member of RAND's Institutional Review Board for human subjects research.
 Before joining RAND, Eden served on the faculty of the University of New Mexico in Albuquerque; he has also taught at the University of California, Los Angeles; the University of Southern California; and California State University, Los Angeles.
-He received his doctorate from UCLA.
+He received his Ph.D. in English from UCLA.

-Tora K. Bikson et al., eds., Ethical Principles in Social-Behavioral Research on Terrorism: Probing the Parameters, RAND Corporation (WR-90-4-NSF/DOJ), 2007
+Tora K. Bikson et al., eds., Ethical Principles in Social-Behavioral Research on Terrorism: Probing the Parameters, RAND Corporation (WR-490-4-NSF/DOJ), 2007

 John Dumond, Rick Eden, Improving Government Processes: From Velocity Management to Presidential Appointments, RAND Corporation (RP-1153), 2005